 - Make critical improvements to Tyee and Evergreen campuses

-- Provide new learning technology, safety upgrades, infrastructure repairs (e.g., roofing, heating, plumbing, electrical), and facility improvements for arts education
+- Provide new learning technology, safety upgrades, infrastructure repairs (e.g., roofing, heating, plumbing, electrical), and capital improvements for arts education

 We have maintained schools far beyond their expected lifespan.
 New investment now is critical: